Skip to content

 2. Project type: deps.edn + shadow-cljs or Leiningen + shadow-cljs

-The technical difference here is wether you let shadow-cljs start clojure/Leiningen (the first option) or if you let Calva do it (the second option).
+The technical difference here is whether you let shadow-cljs start clojure/Leiningen (the first option) or if you let Calva do it (the second option).
 If you let Calva do it, Calva will then start the shadow-cljs watcher from the Clojure process.
 From a usage perspective the two approaches will result in different channeling of shadow-cljs output, e.g. test runner results.
 With the first option (the shadow-cljs project type), shadow-cljs output will be channeled to the Jack-in terminal.
 With the deps.edn/Leiningen option, that output will be channeled to the Output/REPL window.

 See shadow-cljs + Clojure with Calva: The basics for some more discussion on how the REPL connection works.